shinmorino/qgate/docs/source/qreg_and_reference.rst

-Quantum register and referecne
+Quantum register and reference
 ==============================

 Quantum register
 ^^^^^^^^^^^^^^^^

-Quantum register (qreg) is a logical representation of qubit.
+Quantum register (qreg) is the logical representation of qubit.
 Operators has qreg(s) as target and controlled qubits.

 Qreg are created by using **create_qreg()** or **create_qregs(n_qregs)**.